 How to Choose a Blog Niche

 To go from blogger to professional blogger you should:

 - Blog within a particular niche.

-- Deliver quality content that meets those needs.
+- Deliver quality content that meets those needs and desires.

 For more information on niche blogging, see my post Niche Website Ideas.

 How to Choose a Blog Name

 When it comes to choosing a blog name, you have a couple of options.

 You can choose a niche related name that will help readers to know what your blog is about.
 You can blog under your own name, which is common for writers and artists.
 Or you can choose a creative and unique name that has meaning to you.